Forbidden Dark Matter Annihilations into Standard Model Particles: Introduction

 We propose a cosmology where DM has all the simple characteristics of a WIMP: a) it is in chemical and kinetic equilibrium with the SM photons when $T \gtrsim m_{\rm DM}$, b) it follows a standard cosmological history, and c) it has a relic density determined by the decoupling of its annihilations into SM particles.
 As noted in~\cite{DAgnolo:2019zkf}, the first two assumptions are not satisfied by non-thermal DM~\cite{Moroi:1993mb,Dodelson:1993je, Feng:2003xh, Hall:2009bx}, cannibalism~\cite{Carlson:1992fn,Kuflik:2015isi,Pappadopulo:2016pkp,Farina:2016llk}, and late entropy production~\cite{Gelmini:2006pw, Wainwright:2009mq, Berlin:2016vnh}; the third is violated if DM annihilates into hidden sector particles~\cite{Finkbeiner:2007kk,Pospelov:2007mp,Feng:2008ya,Hochberg:2014dra,Hochberg:2014kqa,Evans:2017kti} or has a relic density set by a particle asymmetry~\cite{Kaplan:2009ag,Petraki:2013wwa,Zurek:2013wia}.

 In this work we study kinematically forbidden annihilations~\cite{Griest:1990kh, DAgnolo:2015ujb} into light SM particles.
 When $T\lesssim m_{\rm DM}$, the DM relic density is dominantly depleted by its annihilations into heavier SM particles: $\chi \chi \to \ell_1 \ell_2$, with $m_\chi < (m_{\ell_1}+m_{\ell_2})/2$.
 The annihilation rate is nonzero at finite temperature.
 (So the annihilations are only {\it forbidden} at zero temperature.
 Sometimes language isn't perfect: you park on a driveway, drive on a parkway, and are perfectly allowed to annihilate through forbidden channels.)
-If DM has sufficiently large couplings to the SM , there is a small mass window, \be 0.3(m_{\ell_1}+m_{\ell_2})\lesssim m_\chi < (m_{\ell_1}+m_{\ell_2})/2, \ee where DM is depleted at the correct rate and can have the observed relic density today.
+If DM has sufficiently large couplings to the SM, there is a small mass window, \be 0.3(m_{\ell_1}+m_{\ell_2})\lesssim m_\chi < (m_{\ell_1}+m_{\ell_2})/2, \ee where DM is depleted at the correct rate and can have the observed relic density today.

 Kinematically forbidden annihilations of DM were first discussed in~\cite{Griest:1990kh}, where they are referred to as ``forbidden channels."
 They were subsequently studied as a mechanism for light DM with annihilations to new dark sector particles~\cite{DAgnolo:2015ujb}, and for weak scale DM with annihilations to top quarks~\cite{Delgado:2016umt}.
 Here we show that perhaps the simplest incarnation of this mechanism, forbidden annihilations into the SM lepton sector, is still experimentally viable and makes new predictions for the DM mass and annihilation rate that can be tested at future fixed target and collider experiments.
 DM could, in principle, experience forbidden annihilations into a variety of light SM particles, but for simplicity we focus on leptons, as a first step.
-Furthermore, dark sectors coupling to muons can explain a longstanding tension with the SM in the measurement of the muon anomalous magnetic moment~\cite{Bennett:2006fi, Hagiwara:2011af, Davier:2010nc} that will be soon tested by the $g-2$ collaboration~\cite{Grange:2015fou} and the J-PARC $g-2$ experiment~\cite{Mibe_2010}.
+Furthermore, dark sectors coupling to muons can explain a longstanding tension between theory and experiment in the determination of the muon anomalous magnetic moment~\cite{Aoyama:2020ynm, Bennett:2006fi, Hagiwara:2011af, Davier:2010nc}.
+This tension has recently increased to $4.2\sigma$\footnote{However it should be noted that a recent lattice result~\cite{Borsanyi:2020mff}, not yet included in the theory average, is much closer to the experimental value. due to the measurement} by the $g-2$ collaboration at Fermilab~\cite{Grange:2015fou, Albahri:2021kmg, Albahri:2021ixb, Abi:2021gix}, which is in agreement with the previous measurement at Brookhaven~\cite{Bennett:2006fi}.
+This discrepancy will be further tested by the J-PARC $g-2$ experiment~\cite{Mibe_2010}.